 On the eastern shore of Corpus Christi Bay lies one of the most important colonial bird-nesting islands on the Texas coast.
-The island was once an extensive peninsula of Mustang Island, but in the 1950s, a series of navigational channels were dug into the landmass, significantly weakening it.
+The island was once an extensive peninsula of Mustang Island, but in the 1950s a series of navigational channels were dug into the landmass for oil and gas exploration, significantly weakening it.
 In early August of 1970, Hurricane Celia's path of destruction completely separated the peninsula into an island, creating a prime rookery nearly free of human disturbance and predatory wildlife.
-Nineteen bird species now nest on The Nature Conservancy's (TNC) 110-acre Shamrock Island Preserve each year, some of which have thousands of nesting pairs.
+Today, it remains one of the most productive waterbird nesting islands on the Texas coast.
+Nineteen waterbird species now nest on The Nature Conservancy (TNC)'s 110-acre Shamrock Island Preserve each year, some of which have thousands of nesting pairs.